-A. Our Products are only available from specialty produce distributors who provide them to professional fine dining food service venues.
+A. Our products are only available from produce/food distributors who provide them to food service venues, catering operations, and chefs.
 We do not sell direct to restaurants or individuals.
 If you are a professional chef interested in our products, please have your favorite produce distributor contact us.
 If you are interested in purchasing individual quantities, please click on the following sources of our products:

 Q. How are Microgreens used?

 A. Having surprisingly intense flavors considering their small size, Microgreens are used as a flavor ingredient and accent while bringing visual enhancement for upscale cuisine.
 Microgreens’ delicate, fresh appearance adds beauty and dimension combined with a range of distinct flavor elements.